gjbex/training-material/Python/README.md

     the field
 1. `Subprocess`: illustrates executing a shell command from a Python script using the `subprocess` module.
+1. `Threading`: illustrates using the `threading` module for parallel programming.
 1. `Typing`: Python type annotations can help to make code considerably more robust.
 1. `Unittest`: illustration of how to use Python's standard library